tigrulya-exe/SSM/supports/compression-test/SSM Compression Test Plan.md

 **4-10 Nodes are required:**

 1. 4-10 nodes for HDFS Clusters (1 namenode and 3-9 datanodes)
-2. SSM Server and mysql are placed on namenode.
+2. SSM Server and postgresql are placed on namenode.
 SSM Agents are deployed on datanodes.

 **Software requirement:**

-1. Hadoop (Hadoop-2.7 or Hadoop 3.1)
+1. Hadoop (Hadoop 3.2.X/ADH 3.2.4_arenadata2_b1 or higher)
-2. Mysql (5.6.X or higher)
+2. Metastore DB (Postgresql14/ADPG 14 or higher)
-3. SSM (1.5.0 or higher)
+3. SSM (1.6.0 or higher)

 ## Test Cases